-Elbasvir, grazoprevir, and ledipasvir are primarily hepatically metabolized and undergo minimal renal elimination.
+Elbasvir, grazoprevir, and ledipasvir are primarily metabolized in the liver and undergo minimal renal elimination.
 While exposures to many of these agents are higher in severe renal impairment-presumably due to effects of uremic toxins, parathyroid hormone, and/or cytokines on hepatic metabolism-dose adjustments are not required in the setting of renal impairment.